tossking/schemer/README.md

-code in "The Little Schemer""
+Code in "The Little Schemer".

-tested with drracket & mit-scheme
+Tested with drracket & mit-scheme.